ItzTeeler/NguyenTInfluentialPersonWebsite/README.md

 The site contains the following.

 Responsive
-Multiple pages - At least 4
+Multiple pages - 4 Pages
-1 page must be why it's influential to you.
+1 page why Gon is influential to me.
 Must be well designed

 This Website is about Gon Freecss from Hunter x Hunter.